BJP's 'chakka jam' against AAP govt's excise policy leads to traffic woes

 Reacting to the protest, Delhi Deputy Chief Minister Manish Sisodia said BJP leaders are "rattled" as the new excise policy aims to curb illegal liquor sale.

 "The Delhi government is opening liquor shops illegally across the city under its new excise policy.
 Shops are being opened near residential and religious places.
-Our protest will continue until the policy is rolled back," Gupta told reporters.
+Our protest will continue until the policy is rolled back," the Delhi BJP president told reporters.

 He said liquor shops will not be allowed to operate near religious places, schools and residential areas.